-1) CONDITION IS NOT MET.
-The applicant has not demonstrated a good and sufficient cause that justifies increasing density on this property where there is no safe access out of the floodplain.
+1) CONDITION IS MET.
+The applicant has demonstrated a good and sufficient cause that justifies development on this property where there is no safe access out of the floodplain.
+The existing building is beyond repair and will be replaced with a building that decreases flood risk with a finished floor elevation 2.4 feet above the 100-year floodplain.

-2) CONDITION IS NOT MET.
-There is a single-family dwelling currently on this lot that was rendering the lot undevelopable;
+2) CONDITION IS MET.
+There is a single-family dwelling currently on this lot that was constructed in 1945.
+The existing structure is